 (d) where the Council decides that a Member State does not comply with the macro-economic adjustment programme referred to in Article 7 of Regulation (EU) No 472/2013 of the European Parliament and of the Council, or with the measures requested by a Council decision adopted in accordance with Article 136(1) TFEU.

-9. Priority shall be given to the suspension of commitments; payments shall be suspended only when immediate action is sought and in the case of significant non-compliance.
+9. Priority shall be given to the suspension of commitments.
+Payments shall be suspended only when immediate action is sought and in the case of significant non-compliance.
 The suspension of payments shall apply to payment applications submitted for the programmes concerned after the date of the decision to suspend.

-10. A proposal by the Commission for the suspension of commitments shall be deemed adopted by the Council unless the Council decides, by means of an implementing act, to reject such a proposal by qualified majority within one month of the submission of the Commission proposal.
+10. A proposal by the Commission for a decision to suspend commitments shall be deemed adopted by the Council unless the Council decides, by means of an implementing act, to reject such a proposal by qualified majority within one month of the submission of the Commission proposal.

-The suspension of commitments shall apply to the commitments from the Funds for the Member State concerned from 1 January of the year following the decision to suspend.
+The suspension of commitments shall apply to the commitments from the Funds for the Member State concerned from 1 January of the year following the adoption of the decision to suspend.

-The Council shall adopt a decision, by means of an implementing act, on a proposal by the Commission referred to in paragraphs 7 and 7bis in relation to the suspension of payments.
+The Council shall adopt a decision, by means of an implementing act, on a proposal by the Commission referred to in paragraphs 7 and 8 in relation to the suspension of payments.

-11. The scope and level of the suspension of commitments or payments to be imposed shall be proportionate, shall respect the equality of treatment between Member States and shall take into account the economic and social circumstances of the Member State concerned, in particular the level of unemployment, the level of poverty or social exclusion of the Member State concerned in relation to the Union average and the impact of the suspension on the economy of the Member State concerned.
+11. The scope and level of the suspension of commitments or payments to be imposed shall be proportionate, respect the equality of treatment between Member States and take into account the economic and social circumstances of the Member State concerned, in particular the level of unemployment, the level of poverty or social exclusion in the Member State concerned compared to the Union average and the impact of the suspension on the economy of the Member State concerned.
 The impact of suspensions on programmes of critical importance to address adverse economic or social conditions shall be a specific factor to be taken into account.

-12. The suspension of commitments shall be subject to a maximum of 25 % of the commitments relating to the next calendar year for the Funds or 0,25 % of nominal GDP whichever is lower, in any of the following cases:
+12. The suspension of commitments shall be subject to a maximum of 25 % of the commitments relating to the next calendar year for the Funds or 0,25 % of nominal GDP, whichever is lower, in any of the following cases:

-(a) in the first case of non-compliance with an excessive deficit procedure as referred to under paragraph 7;
+(a) in the first case of non-compliance with an excessive deficit procedure as referred to in paragraph 7;

-(b) in the first case of non- compliance relating to a corrective action plan under an excessive imbalance procedure as referred to under point a of paragraph 7bis;
+(b) in the first case of non- compliance relating to a corrective action plan under an excessive imbalance procedure as referred to in point (a) of paragraph 8;

-(c) in case of non-compliance with the recommended corrective action pursuant to an excessive imbalance procedure as referred to under point (b) of paragraph 7bis;
+(c) in the case of non-compliance with the recommended corrective action pursuant to an excessive imbalance procedure as referred to in point (b) of paragraph 8;

-(d) in the first case of non-compliance as referred to under points (c) and (d) of paragraph 7bis.
+(d) in the first case of non-compliance as referred to in points (c) and (d) of paragraph 8.

-In case of persistent non-compliance, the suspension of commitments may exceed the maximum percentages set out in the first sub-paragraph.
+In the case of persistent non-compliance, the suspension of commitments may exceed the maximum percentages set out in the first subparagraph.

-13. The Council shall lift the suspension of commitments on a proposal from the Commission, in accordance with the procedure set out in paragraph 8, in the following cases:
+13. The Council shall lift the suspension of commitments on a proposal from the Commission in the following cases:

-(a) where the excessive deficit procedure is held in abeyance in accordance with Article 9 of Council Regulation (EC) No 1467/97 or the Council has decided in accordance with Article 126(12) TFEU to abrogate the decision on the existence of an excessive deficit;
+(a) where the excessive deficit procedure is held in abeyance in accordance with Article 9 of Regulation (EC) No 1467/97 or the Council has decided in accordance with Article 126(12) TFEU to abrogate the decision on the existence of an excessive deficit;